TheNewStellW/vmware-operations-guide/content/Dashboards/Chapter 6 - NOC Dashboards/3.6.4-live-heavy-hitter-dashboard/_index.md

 ## Points to Note

-- Memory is not shown as it’s a form of storage.
+- Memory is not shown as it's a form of storage.
 The memory counters are space utilization, not speed.
 Think of disk space instead of IOPS.
 It can cause capacity problem on the shared ESXi host, but not performance problem to other VMs.
 - In a large environment, it might be difficult to view a small victim VM.
 Consider having multiple dashboards and rotate among them.